-The UK has one of the Highest Ranking freedom scores for Liberty rights for LGBT communities in the world.
-The LGBT London Pride Guide, London’s diversity is like no other, we trace London’s Vibrant LBGT scene.
+The UK has one of the highest ranking freedom scores for Liberty rights for LGBT communities in the world.
+We trace London’s Vibrant LBGT scene.
 Love Gets Bigger Today, Quest and Liberty.

 What do LGBT and LGBTQ mean?